Freed Malian politician details months as al-Qaida hostage

 “I was detained most of the six months in the Sahara, in more than 20 different locations, I can’t tell you exactly where — south and north, west and east,” he said.

 While he said he was not abused physically or verbally, he described extremely difficult conditions in the desert, and said he lacked the medication he needed.
+He said he was kept apart from the European hostages.

+Cisse said he was able to listen to the radio and was angered by news of the Aug.
+18 military coup that overthrew Mali’s democratically elected president Ibrahim Boubacar Keita.

 On Friday, the French and Italian hostages returned to Europe, where they were greeted by dignitaries and family members.
 Petronin, 75, said she had been treated well by her captors, and identified herself as a Muslim going by the name Mariam, not Sophie.